-Reduces the number of vehicle on vehicle and vehicle on pedestrian collisions.
-Will also reduce the number of road fatalities.
+This measure would reduce the number of vehicle on vehicle and vehicle on pedestrian collisions.
+The measure could also reduce the number of road fatalities.
 This measure encourages active transportation and provides opportunities to reduce VMT.

 Municipalities enacting measure have the authority to implement the measure.